surifirstpin/biplus_documentation/docs/DataRun.md

 ## Drill Down display

-Using drill down you can view the more deeper insights of the data.
+Using drill down you can view more deeper insights of the data.

-**For example:** On clicking country name, it will open prescribed states that fall under the particular country. on clicking statename, it will display the cityname that falls under the state.
+**For example:** On clicking country name, it will display states that fall under the particular country. on clicking state-name, it will display the city-name that falls under the state.

 > **Note :** to attain drill down features it need to be specified in model section refer model document for more information about drill down feature.